NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Installation Overview
 The overall process is as follows:
 - Ensure the prerequisites have been installed and configured.
-- Clone this repo from GitHub
+- Clone this repo from GitHub.
-- Make any desired changes to the variables.tf file.
+- Make changes to the variables.tf file.
 - Run 'terraform init' to initialize the terraform environment.
 - Run 'terraform apply -auto-approve' to:
-  - Create a new VPC with public and priviate subnets
+  - Create a new VPC with public and private subnets.
-  - Deploy a FSx for NetApp ONTAP File System
+  - Deploy a FSx for NetApp ONTAP File System.
-  - Deploy a EKS cluster
+  - Deploy an EKS cluster.
-  - Deploy an EC2 Linux based instance
+  - Deploy an EC2 Linux based instance.
-- SSH to the Linux based instance to complete the setup
+- SSH to the Linux based instance to complete the setup:
-  - Install the FSx for NetApp ONTAP Trident CSI driver
+  - Install the FSx for NetApp ONTAP Trident CSI driver.
-  - Configure the Trident CSI driver
+  - Configure the Trident CSI driver.
-  - Create a Kubernetes storage class
+  - Create a Kubernetes storage class.
-- Deploy an sample application to test the storage with
+- Deploy a sample application to test the storage with.

 ## Detailed Instructions
 ## Clone the "NetApp/FSx-ONTAP-samples-scripts" repo from GitHub